 One belief is that non-celiac wheat sensitivity could be an IgE allergy to wheat in some of the population.
-Many individuals with these symptoms have never been tested for an IgE wheat allergy before, so it is important to rule this out, especially if there are extra-intestinal symptoms.
+Many individuals with these symptoms have never been tested for an IgE wheat allergy before.
+So, it is important to rule this out, especially if there are extra-intestinal symptoms.
 If celiac disease and IBS have been ruled out, having your doctor refer you to an allergist for a skin prick test or a blood test is recommended.
-These tests detect the presence of immunoglobulin E antibodies in your system after being exposed to wheat protein and are not the same as IgG testing, which is NOT evidence based for allergies, sensitivities, or intolerances.
+These tests detect the presence of immunoglobulin E antibodies in your system after being exposed to wheat protein.
+They are not the same as IgG testing for allergies, sensitivities, or intolerances – which is NOT evidence based.

 NCWS as an intolerance